Annie Luetkemeyer

-Annie F. Luetkemeyer is an American physician and researcher who is Professor of Medicine and Infectious Diseases at the University of California, San Francisco.
+Annie F. Luetkemeyer (born April 13, 1972, Baltimore, Maryland, U.S.) is an American physician and researcher who is Professor of Medicine and Infectious Diseases at the University of California, San Francisco.
 She specializes in infectious diseases, in particular tuberculosis, human immunodeficiency virus and viral hepatitis.
 During the COVID-19 pandemic Luetkemeyer led a clinical trial of remdesivir.
 She has also researched treatment of COVID-19 as a co-infection with HIV.

 Early life and education

-Luetkemeyer was born in Baltimore, Maryland, to Suzanne Luetkemeyer (née Frey) and John Alexander Luetkemeyer Jr., a commercial real estate developer.
-She is the youngest of three sisters, one of whom is the actor Julie Bowen.
+Luetkemeyer was born on April 13, 1972, in Baltimore, Maryland, to Suzanne Luetkemeyer (née Frey) and John Alexander Luetkemeyer Jr., a commercial real estate developer.
+She is the youngest of three sisters, one of whom is actress Julie Bowen.
 She grew up in Ruxton-Riderwood, Maryland.
 In 1984, Luetkemeyer graduated from the Calvert School.

 In 1994, Luetkemeyer received an AB with distinction in American Studies from Stanford University.
-In 1999, she received an M.D. in medicine from Harvard Medical School.
+In 1999, she received a Doctor of Medicine from Harvard Medical School.
 In 2002 and 2003, Luetkemeyer trained in internal medicine at the University of California, San Francisco.
 In 2006, she completed advance training in clinical research there, and then an infectious disease fellowship in 2007.